Back to all posts

 Food and laundryUsually easier for a multi-week routineOften pushes you toward restaurants and paid laundryDepends on the exact unit and host clarity

-Booking clarityStrong when terms are written direct with the operatorClear for short stays, less efficient for long livingGoverned by platform policies and listing settings
+Booking clarityStrong when terms are written with the operatorClear for short stays, less efficient for long livingGoverned by platform policies and listing settings

-During a normal week, a small room, vague workspace, or unclear cancellation term may be annoying.
-During a tournament window, those details can affect your work calls, sleep, match-day movement, and ability to adjust plans.
+World Cup demand makes weak assumptions more expensive.
+A small desk, a vague cancellation term, or “laundry nearby” might be annoying in a normal week.
+During a tournament window, those details can affect work calls, sleep, match-day movement, and your ability to adjust plans.

 Why Longer World Cup Stays Change the Math

-For a 2-6 week stay, that stops working.
+For a two-to-six-week stay, that falls apart.

 The real comparison is not: